BDC Hamburger Icon

 Who Is Square For?

-Square also offers a service called Square Online that provides a free web hosting tier for new online stores.
-It includes a free SSL certificate and a website builder with SEO tools.
+Square also offers a service called Square Online that provides a free web hosting tier for companies that want to set up an online store.
+It includes a free secure sockets layer (SSL) certificate and a website builder with search engine optimization (SEO) tools.

 Here’s a closer look at each platform’s core elements and how they stack up against each other.